Hyperk\"ahler manifolds: Hyperk ahler manifolds

-If $X$ and $X'$ are moreover projective\footnote{Since any compact K\"ahler manifold which is Moishezon is projective, $X$ is projective if and only if $X'$ is projective.\ The general statement here is that if $\sigma^*$ maps a K\"ahler class of $X'$ to a K\"ahler class of $X$, the map $\sigma$ is an isomorphism (\cite[Proposition~27.6]{ghj}).} and $\sigma^*(\Nef(X'))$ meets $\Amp(X)$, the map $\sigma$ is an isomorphism and $\sigma^*(\Nef(X'))=\Nef(X)$. \end{prop}
+Assume moreover that $X$ and $X'$ are moreover projective.\footnote{Since any compact K\"ahler manifold which is Moishezon is projective, $X$ is projective if and only if $X'$ is projective.\ The general statement here is that if $\sigma^*$ maps a K\"ahler class of $X'$ to a K\"ahler class of $X$, the map $\sigma$ is an isomorphism (\cite[Proposition~27.6]{ghj}).} We have then,